steedos/steedos-docs/docs/developer/setup/project-start.md

 ---
-title: Run Package
+title: Run Project
-sidebar_position: 30
+sidebar_position: 100
 ---

-# How to run Steedos Packages?
+# How to run Steedos DX Project?

 The package of the Steedos Platform consists of metadata and microservices and needs to be loaded into the Steedos Platform to run.

-You can use the following methods to run steedos package:

-1. Production environment: Your package is developed and published to npm, and you directly install the package in the Steedos Platform.
-2. Development environment: Launch the package using the microservice method and connect to the Steedos Platform through Transporter.
+The Steedos DX development environment launches packages using a microservices approach and connects to the Steedos platform via Transporter.

-## Run Steedos Platform
+## Deploy & Run Steedos Platform

-First, you must run Steedos Platform.
+First, you must deploy and run Steedos Platform.
 You can follow the [Self Hosting Tutorial](/deploy/deploy-docker) to deploy Steedos on a server, or launch a local Steedos Platform.

 ```bash
 cd steedos-platform